Keeping BIM at the heart of Smart Cities

 Major countries have been adopting and implementing Building Information Modelling (BIM) in their public infrastructure projects.
 The UK can be regarded as the undisputed champion of the same with a mandate that all centrally-procured construction projects have to achieve BIM Level 2.
 Finland has been implementing BIM since 2002.
 Denmark has mandated all state clients to adopt BIM practices.
 The U.S too has policies in place mandating BIM adoption for certain categories of public-service projects.

 So why are countries across the world adopting BIM?
-It’s simple -BIM facilitates better information exchange between all project stakeholders and enables collaboration between teams working on these construction project.
-By allowing you to build virtually before you build physically, it eliminates information leaks and keeps design, operation and maintenance costs in check by preventing wastage.
+It’s simple -BIM facilitates better information exchange between all project stakeholders and enables collaboration between teams working on these construction projects.
+By allowing you to build virtually before you build physically, it eliminates information leaks and keeps design, operation, and maintenance costs in check by preventing wastage.
 And that should make it indispensable in Smart Cities.